Jollywatt/typst-fletcher/docs/sections/6-cetz.typ

 == Drawing in a CeTZ canvas <draw-in-cetz>

-You can place nodes and edges directly inside a CeTZ canvas.
+Instead of using @diagram, you can place nodes and edges directly inside a CeTZ canvas.
 If you still want to use tabular layouts like in @diagram, you can wrap the objects in a @flexigrid.
 For example, the following are equivalent:
 #table(columns: (1fr, 1fr),